shailendrasingh98/IITG-AIML/README.md

-This repo is for all the material that i have learned as part of this course on AIML from IIT Guwhati.
+This repo contains all the material that I learned as part of this AIML course from IIT Guwhati.